 - black pepper to taste

 Spread squash out into a single layer in pan.
 I like to arrange the pieces skin side down, but that's optional.
-Roast for about 15 minutes.
+Roast for about 15 minutes or until tender (but not mushy).